 - 1. To provide comprehensive, professionally accredited degree programs in nursing in which the requirements can be met by objective documentation of learning. - 2.
 To provide a foundation for lifelong learning. - 3.
 To ensure academically sound nursing programs through the incorporation of research findings into the development of academic programs. - 4.
 To provide valid and reliable performance measures of clinical competency in nursing. - 5.
 To provide direction and focus for learning through program objectives, specific degree requirements, and related study guides and other program materials. - 6.
-To provide academic and career planning advisement to both enrolled and prospective students in nursing. - 7.
+Toprovideacademicandcareerplanningadvisement to both enrolled and prospective students in nursing. - 7.
 To provide access to education to qualified students from diverse backgrounds by removing barriers and providing opportunities for students with disabilities. - 8.
 To create and implement innovative learning opportunities to assist students in earning Excelsior College nursing degrees. - 9.
 To meet the needs of health care providers in an environment of changing opportunities for practice through the development of areas of specialization within degree programs. - 10.
 To serve as a resource to other educational and health care institutions by assisting them in the development of competency-based evaluation models. - 11.
 To disseminate research findings to appropriate audiences. - 12.
 To engage in development activities designed to generate funding in support of the nursing programs.

-both external and internal, provides the context within which nurse-person interaction and health occur.
+terns and processes across the lifespan in response to changes in the environment.
+Environment, both external and internal, provides the context within which nurse-person interaction and health occur.
 These paradigmatic beliefs guide nursing practice and underpin nursing knowledge development and discovery.